The Legal Representation

 What Causes Motorcycle Crashes?

 Negligence is the main cause of motorcycle accidents in Arizona.
 Motor vehicle driver errors such as tailgating, speeding, ignoring right-of-way, distracted driving, driving under the influence, and making unsafe lane changes put motorcyclists at risk.
 Every driver has a responsibility to pay attention to the road and to reasonably prevent collisions with others on the roadway.
 Failure to uphold these duties, resulting in a preventable crash, is negligence.
 Proving negligence and obtaining damages, however, may take help from car accident lawyers.
-If you need a skilled motorcycle accident attorney in Glendale, contact The Law Offices of John Phebus today.
+If you need a skilled motorcycle accident attorney in Glendale, contact The Law Offices of John Phebus Glendale Criminal and Personal Injury Lawyer today.
 We have a long history of successfully representing injured clients following accidents caused by numerous factors, including:

 • Speeding